 4) Ask Yourself Why Your Goals Are Relevant

 When it comes to setting SMART goals, determining why a goal is relevant helps influence the decisions you make going forward.
-I’ve often asked myself if I’m pursuing this goal out of a lifetime passion, or because it seems like the “right” thing to do?

 The SMART goals you set for yourself should be things you genuinely want to pursue.
 You should feel aligned with them and be willing to invest the time needed to successfully complete them.

 When you set a SMART goal, always keep the end date in mind.
 If you don’t put an end date on a goal it’s just a wishful thought.
 While you may have to make adjustments along the way, affecting the targeted completion date, you should always be working toward accomplishing a goal in a reasonable time frame.

 If you have to extend the time needed to complete a goal, hold yourself accountable by managing your everyday schedule.
 Remembering why you must complete a goal by a certain time frame will motivate you until it is done.

 Setting SMART goals is a great way to help elevate yourself professionally and personally.
 It takes discipline, consistency, and a positive mindset to experience the benefits of this practice.
 In the end it’s well worth it because you will be accomplishing things that are meaningful to you.
 It’s small changes like setting SMART goals that add up to life-changing results.